 On the other hand, if you’re not sure if you’ll use those credits and don’t want to be obligated to a higher annual fee, the Capital One Savor might be a better fit for you in this area.

 The Amex Gold and Capital One Savor each carries unique perks.
 Generally speaking, if you travel a bit more frequently or like having discounts at select stores, you’ll probably find the Amex Gold to be more useful.
-On the other hand, if you use services like Lyft and Postmates frequently, the Capital One Savor might be the better fit for you.
+On the other hand, if you use Lyft frequently, the Capital One Savor might be the better fit for you.

-Here are some of the unique perks that stand out for the Amex Gold:
+Here are some of the unique perks of the Amex Gold:

 - $100 credit toward airline incidentals